What is Shocking a Swimming Pool or Spa?

 The more chlorine stabilizer(Cya) in your water, the more chlorine you will need for the same effect because chlorine is weaker in high Cyanuric acid levels.

-The Correct Dose for Liquid, Powder, and Tablet Chlorine
+1. Measure The Correct Dose for Liquid, Granular, and Stabilized Chlorine

 Chlorine Dosage: The General Measurement: